 The Company entered into executive employment agreements with each of Tandy Mitchell, Alan Stock, Robert Copple, Timothy Warner, Robert Carmony, John Lundin and Michael Cavalier pursuant to which Mrs. Mitchell and Messrs.
-Stock, Copple, Warner, Carmony, Lundin and Cavalier currently serve, respectively, as the Company's Executive Vice President, Chief Executive Officer, Executive Vice President and Chief Financial Officer, President and Chief Financial Officer, Senior Vice President of Operations, Vice President of Poprations, Vice President of Operations, Vice President and Chief Financial Officer, President and Chief Financial Officer, President and Chief Financial Officer, President of Operations, Vice President o
+Stock, Copple, Warner, Carmony, Lundin and Cavalier currently serve, respectively, as the Company's Executive Vice President, Chief Executive Officer, Executive Vice President and Chief Financial Officer, President and Chief Operating Officer, Senior Vice President of Operations, Vice President of Film Licensing and Senior Vice President - General Counsel.
+The employment agreements became effective upon the consummation of the MDP Merger.
+The initial term of each employment agreement is three years, subject to automatic extensions for a one-year period at the end of each year of the term, unless the agreement is terminated.
+Pursuant to the employment agreements, each of these individuals receives a base salary, which is subject to annual review for increase (but not decrease) each year by the Company's Board of Directors or committee or delegate thereof.
+In addition, each of these executives is eligible to receive an annual cash incentive bonus upon the Company's meeting certain performance targets established by the Company's Board of Directors or the compensation committee for the fiscal year.